 Our speech-language pathologists work with adults in specialized therapeutic groups to address individualized goals as well as facilitate social interaction.
 This provides an optimum environment for learning and using skills in functional, meaningful contexts.
 Family members are an integral part of our group programs by partnering with our clinicians to develop goals and to help facilitate carryover and use of skills in the home environment.

 Individuals with social communication disorders secondary to autism often struggle with social communication.
 The demands of college and work can be very challenging.
-Young Adult Social Communication Groups support young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
+The Young Adult Social Communication Group supports young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
 The program is led by a licensed speech-language pathologist with the support of graduate student clinicians.
+The group meets once a week.

 - Initiating conversation with peers